 An engaging website with a clear, concise message is an essential tool for any business.
-Key to this is content that is written in such a way that it is easily understood and consumed when read on-screen.
+Key to this is content that is easily understood and consumed when read on-screen.

-Our Writing for the Web course is ideal for people who are new to web writing, and those looking to improve ‘hits’ to their web site or the sales generated from it – technical writers, advisors and information officers, press/communication officers, and others.
-You learn how to:
+Writing for the Web training is ideal for people who are new to writing for online consumption, and those looking to improve ‘hits’ to their web site or the sales generated from it.
+Typical delegates include technical writers, advisors and information officers, press/communication officers, and others.

 - Write content that can be easily read and interpreted when read on-screen.